groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

-> 🤖 "Several additional packaging, text, and manufacturing red flags are present across the box and tube: Redundant Product Description: The back of the box (Image A3) states, **'Apply this tinted lip tint daily...'**  Authentic Rhode packaging reads **'Apply this tinted lip treatment daily...'** Calling it a **'tinted lip tint'** is a clear text error."
+> 🤖 "Several additional packaging, text, and manufacturing red flags are present across the box and tube: Redundant Product Description: The back of the box ([Image A3](/assets/rhode_A3.JPG)) states, **'Apply this tinted lip tint daily...'**  Authentic Rhode packaging reads **'Apply this tinted lip treatment daily...'** Calling it a **'tinted lip tint'** is a clear text error."

 ✅  Gemini is correct that **"tinted lip tint"** is suspicious; the AI seems to be picking up on the awkward repetition of "tint," and I noticed this one too.
 But Gemini's claim that "Authentic Rhode packaging reads **'Apply this tinted lip treatment daily'**" is incorrect, or at least out-of-date.
 Current authentic packages read **"Apply this nourishing formula for a hint of tint and hydrated, pillowy-soft lips."** I'll call this response a success, even though Gemini got some of the details wrong.

 <br>

-> 🤖 "Italian Recycling Misspelling: Above the recycling icon on the box back (Image A3), the text reads **RACCOLTA PLASTIC**.
+> 🤖 "Italian Recycling Misspelling: Above the recycling icon on the box back ([Image A3](/assets/rhode_A3.JPG)), the text reads **RACCOLTA PLASTIC**.
 The correct Italian term is **RACCOLTA PLASTICA** (missing the **'A'** at the end)."

 ✅ Correct!
-And I missed this one (my Italian is limited to menu items at restaurants).
-I'll also note that this phrase (correct or otherwise) doesn't appear at all on current authentic packages.
+And I missed this one (my Italian is limited to menu items at restaurants) but Google Translate informs me that "raccolta plastica" means "plastic collection."
+I'll also note that this phrase (correct or otherwise) doesn't appear at all on current authentic packages, at least not on the ones I've gotten here in the US.

 <br>

-> 🤖  "Postal Code Letter/Number Swap: On the regulatory text on the back of the tube (Image A6), the Dublin postal code uses the capital letter **O** instead of the number **0** (**DO1 A2T5** instead of **D01 A2T5**)."
+> 🤖  "Postal Code Letter/Number Swap: On the regulatory text on the back of the tube ([Image A6](/assets/rhode_A6.JPG)), the Dublin postal code uses the capital letter **O** instead of the number **0** (**DO1 A2T5** instead of **D01 A2T5**)."

 ✅ Now Gemini is just showing off...
 The AI is correct on all fronts:  Ireland uses seven-character postal codes (called [Eircodes](https://en.wikipedia.org/wiki/Postal_addresses_in_the_Republic_of_Ireland)); the first three characters are called the *routing key* and **D01** (dee-zero-one) is the valid routing key for the [Dublin 1 postal district](https://en.wikipedia.org/wiki/Dublin_1).
 But the tube says **DO1** (dee-oh-one) and that's not a valid routing key.
 Hats off to Gemini on this one; I don't have enough familiarity with postal codes to notice something like this.

 <br>

-> 🤖 "Box-Outline Debossing: Image A1 shows a stamped rectangular border outline debossed into the cardboard around the front text (rhode PEPTIDE LIP TINT...).
+> 🤖 "Box-Outline Debossing: [Image A1](/assets/rhode_A1.JPG) shows a stamped rectangular border outline debossed into the cardboard around the front text (rhode PEPTIDE LIP TINT...).
 Official Rhode unit cartons are smooth and do not have this outer mold line stamped around the front logos."

 ❌ This is totally wrong.
 Current authentic boxes of Rhode Peptide Lip Tint *do* have an embossed border around the front text, in the shape of the outline of the tube.

 <br>

-> 🤖 "Volume Spacing Errors: On the front right side of the box (Image A1), the measurement text is crammed together as **10mL/0.3floze** without standard spaces separating the units or the **e** estimate symbol."
+> 🤖 "Volume Spacing Errors: On the front right side of the box ([Image A1](/assets/rhode_A1.JPG)), the measurement text is crammed together as **10mL/0.3floze** without standard spaces separating the units or the **e** estimate symbol."

 ❌ Also wrong.
-The volume measurement text does look crammed together in Image A1, but it looks similarly crammed together on authentic boxes too.
+The volume measurement text does look crammed together in [Image A1](/assets/rhode_A1.JPG), but it looks similarly crammed together on authentic boxes too.

 <br>

-> 🤖 "Shade Name Placement: On the tube (Image A6), the shade label ribbon is printed sideways directly against the crimped seam edge, which differs from standard factory placement."
+> 🤖 "Shade Name Placement: On the tube ([Image A6](/assets/rhode_A6.JPG)), the shade label ribbon is printed sideways directly against the crimped seam edge, which differs from standard factory placement."

 ❌ I'm also calling this one wrong.
 In my judgement, the location of the shade name on [Image A6](/assets/rhode_A6.JPG) is indistinguishable from the location of the shade name on an authentic tube.